ChoudhuryPC/english_indexer/README.md

 # Steps to run this project
 After downloading the project folder, go to command prompt and:

-1.Set your directory to indexer folder.
+1. Set your directory to indexer folder.

-2.Paste and run the following command: pip3 install -r requirements.txt
+2. Paste and run the following command:

+pip3 install -r requirements.txt

-3.Next, run this:
+3. Next, run this:

 python main.py

 4.Now, open your browser and go to http://127.0.0.1:5000/